 You can see some more detail on fleet tracking technology here.

-This technology is expected to continue to improve in next few years – and is already extremely accurate.
-With crowd-sourcing improving info all the time (think real time info of traffic jams etc) – we should see huge improvements in the next few years.
+This technology is expected to continue to improve in next few years.
+And, it is already extremely accurate!
+With crowd-sourcing improving info all the time (think real-time info of traffic jams, etc), we should see huge improvements in the next few years.

 If you have been using waste management in Sydney Australia and recycling services for any period of time you will know about discussions over bin weights or densities.
 With improved weighing scales on trucks – we can much more accurately record the average weight of bins and hence tailor pricing.

-Some larger national customers have moved towards a bill by weight model – which whilst potentially increasing volatility of pricing from month to month – can help you reduce ongoing costs in certain circumstances.
+Some larger national customers have moved towards a bill by weight model, which whilst potentially increasing volatility of pricing from month to month, can also help you reduce ongoing costs in certain circumstances.

-This means than new innovations and ideas are becoming necessary for our society to maintain or improve our recycling rates.
+This means that new innovations and ideas are becoming necessary for our society to maintain or improve our recycling rates.

 Waster offers low cost, flexible waste services to small and medium Australian businesses – check out our services and pricing in our online waste shop today: